 The total process of raising debt includes:

-- Marketing – Generating interest and gauging potential demand from prospective lenders through marketing materials
+Marketing – Generating interest and gauging potential demand from prospective investors through marketing materials

 The Role of the Debt Capital Markets (DCM)

 The debt capital markets (DCM) are a function of the capital markets that are associated with debt securities.
 Investment banks employ DCM teams that are responsible for the origination, structuring, execution, and syndication of various debt-related products.

 The securities may be issued by companies looking to raise capital to finance investments or finance an acquisition or other growth opportunities.
 The borrowers will raise from various types of investors, including those mentioned above and: